snakemake-workflows/dna-seq-gatk-variant-calling/README.md

    ```
    copier gh:snakemake-workflows/dna-seq-gatk-variant-calling .
    ```
 3. Open `workflow/Snakefile` and replace `<release>` with the [latest stable release](https://github.com/snakemake-workflows/dna-seq-gatk-variant-calling/releases).
-4. Copy the contents of the `config` folder into your existing project (e.g. integrate the `config.yaml` contents into a subsection of your project configuration).
+4. Copy the contents of the `config` folder into your existing project (e.g. integrate the `config.yaml` contents into a subsection of your project configuration) and modify them according to your needs.
 5. Move the content of `workflow/Snakefile` into the main Snakefile of your existing project.
 Take case that rules don't clash with other rules in your project and make sure to pass the relevant parts of the configuration, see the [module documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#snakefiles-modules) for details.
+6. Modify the configuration according to your needs.

 ### Step 2: Consider using git-based version control